autoplot/documentation/javadoc/org/das2/qstream/PlaneDescriptor.md

-# org.das2.qstream.PlaneDescriptorDescribes one of the bundled elements, for example one QDataSet,
+# org.das2.qstream.PlaneDescriptor

- within a packet.
+Describes one of the bundled elements, for example one QDataSet, within a packet.

-PlaneDescriptor( )
+# PlaneDescriptor( )

 ***